No-Cook Pizza Sauce (that will rock your world!)

 - Fresh ground black pepper to taste

-- 1-2 Tablespoons extra virgin olive oil (or even a little more if you have really great olive oil — click here for where I get real olive oil with a discount, because did you know that the stuff in the store is often cut with cheaper heart-killer vegetable oils?!)
+- 1-2 Tablespoons extra virgin olive oil or even a little more if you have really great olive oil — click here for where I get real olive oil, because did you know that the stuff in the store is often cut with cheaper heart-killer vegetable oils?!

 - Cold or room temperature water to thin to desired consistency